 A participating student will earn a wage, while receiving industry credentials and gaining experience in your area of interest.
 Youth apprenticeship will ensure that your chosen career path is right for you and avoid costly tuition debt by pursuing the right training.
 Youth apprentices will get a head start on applying for jobs after high school, because of the valuable career skills and professional network that you will develop.
 Youth apprentices will gain job satisfaction by performing meaningful work.

 High school students in participating counties may apply to be a youth apprentice by contacting their school’s work-based learning coordinator, their school counselor, or their school system’s Youth Apprenticeship Coordinator.]

-More information about the program is provided on the participating school system’s websites: Allegany, Baltimore, Carroll, Dorchester, Frederick, Howard, Kent, Montgomery, Queen Anne’s, St. Mary's, Talbot, and Washington.
+More information about the program is provided on the participating school system’s websites: Allegany, Baltimore, Baltimore City, Carroll, Dorchester, Frederick, Howard, Kent, Montgomery, Queen Anne’s, St. Mary's, Talbot, Washington, and Wicomico.

 What are the benefits of hiring a youth apprentice?

 Youth apprenticeship is a win-win for your business.
 Youth apprenticeships are a great way to develop a pipeline of talented, highly skilled workers to help your business grow.
 You will see a noticeable contribution to your bottom line through these productive and motivated employees.
 A well-trained workforce may also reduce worker compensation costs by making your workplace safer.
 In addition, youth apprenticeships help with succession planning, facilitating the transfer of knowledge from experienced employees to new recruits.

 Find out more about youth apprenticeships on the participating school system’s websites.

 What are the requirements of hiring a youth apprentice?